geekylink/geekylink/README.md

 Currently writing code for the 21st century, basically from just outside an Amish community, because I live a weird life.
 I have a decent internet setup though.
 Most of my work is private, but I have uploaded some of my old projects including games and my really old game hacking website from 2008 (Essh, long time ago).
 Hope you enjoy.

+You can also find some of my code from Gekinzuku (Old game hacking website, ~2008) here: https://github.com/gekinzuku

 <!--
 **geekylink/geekylink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.